ecustWallace/video_summarizer/README.md

 4️⃣ **Store in BigQuery** – Inserts descriptions into BigQuery for future analysis.\
 5️⃣ **Summarize Key Topics** – Uses **Gemini AI** to generate a final summary.\
 6️⃣ **Delete Processed Videos** – Deletes each video after processing to optimize storage.\
+7️⃣ **Evaluate summary accuracy** - Tell how good the final summary is. \
-7️⃣ **Display Final Summary** – Renders the final analysis as Markdown in the Web UI.
+8️⃣ **Display Final Summary** – Renders the final analysis as Markdown in the Web UI.
 ---

 ## Screenshots